UBC-Thunderbots/Electrical/README.md

 ### `./repo.py pull`

 Runs a pull on all of the repositories to grab the latest version.
 This does not perform merges.
-If you have work that is not based on the latest version on the remote repository, you should perform a pull or a fetch+merge manually.
+This only performs fast-forwards.
+If there is both new content locally and remotely, pull will fail on the repository where this is the case and you should pull or fetch+merge manually.

 ### `./repo.py forall <cmd>`